 Perfectly luscious and delicious dairy-free Squash Carbonara.
 This dairy-free squash carbonara recipe gets its silky texture from a butternut squash sauce – that’s correct, it’s packing veggies!

 I can’t stress it enough to measure the squash out and to keep the pasta water nearby when tossing the pasta.
 That step is the difference between a silky perfectly coated pasta and a gummy one.
-And nobody wants gummy pasta for dinner.
+Nobody wants gummy pasta for dinner.

 More Fall recipes we love like this dairy-free carbonara recipe: